commonprefix/art-of-blockchain/docs/prerequisites/chat-application-exercise.md

 # Chat Application Exercise

 This exercise involves creating a command-line chat application that enables real-time communication between multiple users through WebSocket connections.
 The project encompasses both server and client components, focusing on providing a smooth, interactive chat experience directly from the terminal.
+It is strongly recommended that you first build a simple functional solution, and then build on top of it.
+As you progress through each chapter, use the new tools and techniques you learn to improve the Chat Application until you meet all the targets set below.

 ### Server Implementation